kubevirt/kubevirt.github.io/_posts/2019-10-30-KubeVirt_storage_rook_ceph.md

 vm-centos-datavolume login: centos
 Password:
 [centos@vm-centos-datavolume ~]$
 ```

-And there it is, our Kubernetes cluster provided with virtualization capabilities thanks to KubeVirt and backed up with a strong Ceph cluster under the management of Rook.
+And there it is! our Kubernetes cluster provided with virtualization capabilities thanks to KubeVirt and backed up with a strong Ceph cluster under the management of Rook.

 ## Troubleshooting

-It can happen that once the Ceph cluster is created, the hosts are not properly time-synchronized, in that case, the Ceph configuration can be modified to allow a bigger time difference between the nodes, in this case, the variable `mon clock drift allowed` is changed to 0.5 seconds, the steps to do so are the following:
+It might happen that once the Ceph cluster is created, the hosts are not properly time-synchronized, in that case, the Ceph configuration can be modified to allow a bigger time difference between the nodes, in this case, the variable `mon clock drift allowed` is changed to 0.5 seconds, the steps to do so are the following:

 - Connect to the toolbox pod to check the cluster status
 - Modify the configMap with the Ceph cluster configuration
 - Verify the changes